alangunning/doc-ai-analysis-starter/README.md

 # doc-ai-analysis-starter

 A minimal template for automating document conversion, verification, prompt execution, and AI-assisted pull request review using GitHub Actions and GitHub Models.
+The repository also provides optional utilities for working with Dublin Core metadata.

 ## Requirements